 Dr Gordon C.K.
 Cheung, MSc (Bristol), PhD (Chinese University of Hong Kong), FHEA

 Gordon Cheung began his teaching at Durham University in 2002.
 He is currently an Associate Professor and Director of the Centre for Contemporary Chinese Studies in the School of Government & International Affairs.
 He has been editing the journal East Asia: An International Quarterly (Springer) since 2004.
-He previously taught/carried out research at the Academia Sinica, the Chinese University of Hong Kong, University of Hawaii, University of Hong Kong, Lingnan University, National University of Singapore, Oxford University, Renmin University, Tsinghua University and University of Tubingen.
+He previously taught/carried out research at the Academia Sinica, the Chinese University of Hong Kong, University of Hawaii, University of Hong Kong, Lingnan University, National University of Singapore, Oxford University, Renmin University, Tsinghua University, University of Tubingen and World Intellectual Property Organization.

 His research focuses on China and the global political economy, Chinese business networks and the political economy of Chinese food.
 On China and the global political economy, for example, the research of the intellectual property rights in China examines the politics of trade, counterfeiting and protection of IPR in China.
 Research results were published in book form, academic articles and also in policy papers informing governments and decision-makers.
 The project was also benefitted from research carried out in the World Intellectual Property Organization in Geneva and Renmin University in China as well as two visiting fellowships in the East Asian Institute at the National University of Singapore.